Guatemala

 The gap between rich and poor is huge in Guatemala.
 More than half the population lives in poverty.
 Almost half of all children under five are chronically malnourished.
 Guatemala is severely ravaged by violence.
 The civil war that took place between 1960 and 1996 has left deep scars, and women and indigenous peoples have been particularly hard hit.

-Our strategy over the last six years has focused on strengthening the key political subjects in Guatemala: indigenous peoples, women, and youth.
-We work to strengthen their capabilities in training, critical reflection, organization, mobilization, and advocacy through various initiatives, such as:
+Our strategy over the past years has focused on strengthening key political actors in Guatemala: Indigenous peoples, women, and youth.

-• Training and organizational strengthening: We promote the training of leaders in indigenous communities and women’s organizations to enhance their political advocacy capacities.
+We promote the training of leaders—both women and men—in Indigenous communities and women's organizations, to strengthen their political advocacy capacities. - Mobilization and social action:

-• Mobilization and social action: We support social organization and mobilization, contributing to the creation of networks and platforms that enable greater influence in political decisions at the local and national levels.
+We support social organization and mobilization, contributing to the creation of networks and platforms that enable greater influence on political decision-making at local and national levels. - Advocacy in public policy:

 Diakonia in Latin America